LispCookbook/cl-cookbook/equality.md

 ## How to compare your own objects AKA built-in functions are not object-oriented

-In short: use `eq` to check they are two identical objects.
+Use `eq` to check that two objects are identical, that they are the same object in memory

 If you want to compare your own objects with a logic of your own (for example, two "person" objects will be considered equal if they have